 Notre-Dame de Paris: a bit of History

-The cathedral of Notre-Dame occupies the site where several sanctuaries have stood since the Gallo-Roman era:
+The cathedral of Notre-Dame de Paris occupies the site where several sanctuaries have stood since the Gallo-Roman era:

-Notre-Dame was built in a new style at the time which would later be known as ‘Gothic architecture’.
-Already a few sanctuaries had been built (or where being built) in that style around Paris:
+Notre-Dame was built in a new style at the time, later known as ‘Gothic architecture’.
+Already a few sanctuaries had been built (or were being built) in that style around Paris:

-- the choir and its two ambulatories (1163-1182)
+- the choir and its two ambulatories (1163-1182),

-- the four last spans of the nave, the side-aisles and the galleries (1190-1225)
+- the four last spans of the nave, the side aisles and the galleries (1190-1225),

-- the western façade and its two towers (1225-1250)
+- and the western façade and its two towers (1225-1250)

 By the reign of Saint-Louis in the mid-13th century, the cathedral was completed and operational.
 For the next couple of centuries, the cathedral underwent a few alterations as well as works of embellishment and maintenance, for instance:

-- the transept was extended to the north and the south with the addition of the great rose-windows.
+- the transept was extended to the north and the south with the addition of the great rose windows.

-- the magnificent flying buttresses of the chevet were added in the first half of the 14th century.
+- magnificent flying buttresses of the chevet were added in the first half of the 14th century.